homerwells1980/MyAwesomeResume2/README.txt

 If you want to build the solution, you'll need Visual Studio 2010.
 Just double click the sln file and press F5 to run the service.

+If you just want to use it, just download the MyAwesomeResume.zip file, unzip to any folder and run MyAwesomeResume.exe.

 You can test it with any of the URLs supported.
 Here they are:

 http://localhost:12345/myawesomeresume/